bobk48/linuxthetextbook/README.md

 chap18 through chapW28 - Long C, Python, etc. program source code for the listed chapters.

+double_u - All of the supplementary chapters that further extend the content of the book into more advanced topics.
+Listed as W19 through W30, some as .docx Word files, and some as .pdf files.

 Errata.docx - Errata found or reported by the Last revised date.

 README.md - This readme page contents.